 Assignments in which students have to manipulate accurate information in a specific format for a particular audience are also engaging.
 Writing a rap song is one example.
 The word play and rhythm serve as mnemonics for retaining the information when it is performed.

 The most effective learning, however, occurs in the song’s creation.
 In the process of creating a rap song, students must identify the critical attributes of the concept they are exploring and try to teach it to others.
 As they say the phrases over and over, they memorize the facts and the information moves to their longterm memory.
 When students follow a beat, they can remember long passages that would rival Homer’s Iliad.

 Regardless of your own comfort with the medium, take a chance and ask students to write raps, poems, lyrics, and stories that accurately express the content they have to master.
 With these assignments, working with a partner or in a group works well, students have fun, and they learn the material—three good reasons to incorporate them into your homework repertoire.

 NEXT: Creating motivating homework assignments using a dozen guiding principles.

-Rick Wormeli was among the first Nationally Board Certified teachers in America.
-His education career spans 35 years – teaching math, science, English, physical education, health, and history and coaching teachers and principals.
+Rick Wormeli was among the first National Board Certified Teachers in America.
+His education career spans 35+ years – teaching math, science, English, physical education, health, and history and coaching teachers and principals.
 He is a columnist for AMLE Magazine and a frequent contributor to ASCD’s Education Leadership magazine.

-His books include Meet Me in the Middle; Day One and Beyond; Fair Isn’t Always Equal: Assessment and Grading in the Differentiated Classroom; Differentiation: From Planning to Practice; Metaphors & Analogies: Power Tools for Teaching Any Subject, and Summarization in Any Subject, plus The Collected Writings (So Far) of Rick Wormeli: Crazy Good Stuff I Learned about Teaching Along the Way.
+His books include Meet Me in the Middle; Day One and Beyond; Fair Isn’t Always Equal: Assessment and Grading in the Differentiated Classroom; Differentiation: From Planning to Practice; Metaphors & Analogies: Power Tools for Teaching Any Subject, and Summarization in Any Subject.
+Also see: The Collected Writings (So Far) of Rick Wormeli: Crazy Good Stuff I Learned about Teaching Along the Way.